| 1999 |

 | 2022 |

-Lima1 expression is controlled by the naive pluripotency circuit in mouse embryonic stem cells and is required to suppress membrane blebbing and maintain proper mitochondrial energetics; forced Lima1 expression enables primed pluripotent cells to incorporate into pre-implantation embryos. |
+Lima1 expression is controlled by the naive pluripotency circuit in mouse embryonic stem cells and is required for suppression of membrane blebbing and proper mitochondrial energetics.
+Forced Lima1 expression enables primed pluripotent stem cells to integrate into pre-implantation embryos. |

 Nature communications |